 Attendance for both lab and weekly discussion is mandatory.
-By choosing to sign up for this course, it means you understand the attendance and participation requirements.
+By choosing to sign up for this course, students understand the attendance and participation requirements.

 It is important to arrive on time for lab each day.
 Late arrivals reflect poorly on a student's professionalism, a criterion of the final grade.
 Students sign in for each lab workday.
-If you do not sign in on the sheet, you will be marked as late.
+Students who do not sign in on the sheet will be marked as late.